conan-io/docs/extending/plugins.rst

 Official Plugins
 ----------------

-There is a simple *attribute_checker* plugin ready to be used in Conan and a Conan Center one under development.
-You can take them as a starting point to create your own ones.
+There is a simple *attribute_checker* plugin ready to be used in Conan.
+You can take it as a starting point to create your own ones.

 attribute_checker
 +++++++++++++++++

-The first one is the *attribute_checker.py* plugin that it is shipped with the Conan client.
-It has the functionality of warning when recipes do not contain some metadata attributes.
+This plugin is shipped together with the Conan client and its functionality is warning when recipes do not contain some metadata attributes.

 .. code-block:: python
    :caption: *attribute_checker.py*